aaru-dps/Aaru.Documentation/media/dump.md

 ## Command Description

 This operation will create a media dump from real media using a physical device.
-It will retry errors and when finished create an XML metadata sidecar.
-The dumping operation can be interrupted and continued later, even with a different device.
+It will retry errors and when finished, create an XML metadata sidecar.
+The dumping operation can be interrupted and continued later with supported formats, even from a different device.

 ## Command usage